 To the communities of colour who cannot leave the racial justice space because we are physically coded “other”: this is also an invitation to you to take care of your rider and your elephant.
 So often, we are thrown into brave conversations about race just because we exist in non-white bodies.
 In those conversations, many of us have learnt to sever the ties between our rider and elephant so that we are not perceived as too emotional.
 We do this to stay safe – at work, school, and public spaces.
 But the elephant still exists.
 If we do not foster a relationship with it, it can overpower us, leaving us burnt out and hopeless.
 We deserve to make choices born of both the rider and the elephant.

 To our white allies who have taken a step back, take this time to build the capacity of your rider to care for your elephant.
 Think about how and why you needed to leave, set new goals for yourself, and consider who you need to rebuild and repair relationships and trust with.
-Then, come back into the racial justice space—because the door is still open if you are brave enough.
+Then, come back into the racial justice space—because the door is still open if you are brave enough, and it’s a step we need to take collectively to achieve true inclusion in the workplace.

 JEDI (Justice, Equity, Diversity and Inclusion) Educator